-After another couple of fields you arrive at another lane, and this time you turn left out of the gate and run on the lane itself.
-If you've gone off too quick, you'll certainly know it now, as the lane climbs strongly past a couple of cottages and farms.
+After another couple of fields, you arrive at another lane, and this time you turn left out of the gate and run on the lane itself.
+If you've gone off too quick, you'll certainly know it now, as the lane climbs steadily past a couple of cottages and farms.
 At a crossroads turn right onto a rubbley bridleway, leading out to the open hill.
 When you reach the grass, take any line upwards, but don't go too far left into the trees.

 You cannot go far wrong now, just keep heading upwards on a convex slope - it gets gradually more gentle until you reach quite fast running towards Cefn Cyff.
 In mist it is tempting to think Cefn Cyff might be the summit approach - dream on, it's just a steeper climb to the next section.

 It can be quite boggy underfoot on the flatter sections, but soon you start the climb to Fan Y Big.
 You can either take the tiny path up the crest of the ridge, or the larger path on the left.
 However you'll need to break right onto the crest at some point to meet and greet the marshall at the summit cairn (the left-hand path bypasses the checkpoint, and missing the checkpoint means 'DNF' - no result for you).